Discovering the needs of people who inject drugs

 I also held a session with staff who work in services and received their feedback on the findings and next steps.
 Then, I created a presentation for senior stakeholders.
 I focused on connecting our recommendations to the research as well as the organization's strategy, in order to have our next steps approved.

-And to share findings more widely, I created a README that was sent around the organization.
+And to share findings more widely, I created a simple and accessible document that was shared across the organization.

 Impact